masa-suke/sphinx-template/docs/index.rst

 ..
-MazdaE&T Analog Meter Reader documentation master file, created by sphinx-quickstart on Thu Jun  6 23:33:25 2024.
+PROJECT_NAME documentation master file, created by sphinx-quickstart on Thu Jun  6 23:33:25 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-MazdaE&T Analog Meter Reader's documents
+PROJECT_NAME's documents
 ========================================================

 .. toctree::